awjchen/SonoCleaner/doc/usersGuide.md

 - **With the right mouse button, click and drag from a time of about 10 s to 15 s.**

-Note that in order to include the very beginning of the trace in the selected time interval, one may need to zoom out horizontally.
+Note that in order to include the very beginning or end of the trace in the selected time interval, one may need to zoom out horizontally.

 Two green vertical lines appear, showing the bounds of the selection, and the 'Crop to selection' button becomes enabled.